 Miles Sanders, RB, Philadelphia Eagles

-Though Miles Sanders is the latest member to join this list, he was the highest-drafted out of everyone on this list in a majority of leagues which it even bigger of a deal that he is missing Week 1.
+Though Miles Sanders is the latest member to join this list, he was the highest-drafted out of everyone on this list in a majority of leagues which is even bigger of a deal that he is missing Week 1.
 Sanders has been ruled out of the Week 1 matchup against the Washington Football Team due to a hamstring injury.
 In 10 Team Leagues Sanders was drafted between the end of the first round and the beginning of the second round.
 This makes him a low-end RB1/high-end RB2.
 Losing a player drafted within the top 15 picks for Week 1 is stressful.
 But there are some options fantasy owners can plug into their lineup in order to fill his void.

 If a Sanders owner drafted running back heavy, they do not have much to worry about.
 They can just plug in their third running back into their lineup and put their best bench skill player in as their flex.
 However not every fantasy player is that fortunate.
 If a Sanders owner focused on other positions early in the draft and lack depth at the running back position the best player to pick up and put into their lineup is Boston Scott.
 At the time of this article, Scott is owned in 39.9% of ESPN leagues and 4.8% of NFL.com leagues.

-Scott is the backup to Sanders in Philadelphia, but he does has stand-alone value because of the fact that Doug Pederson’s offenses have featured running back committees since he became the Eagles head coach in 2016.
+Scott is the backup to Sanders in Philadelphia, but he does have stand-alone value because of the fact that Doug Pederson’s offenses have featured running back committees since he became the Eagles head coach in 2016.
 Due to multiple injuries along the Eagles offense, Scott saw an increased role last year at the end of the season.
-During the last five weeks of the 2019-20 season Scott was a top 20 running back scoring 59 points and averaging 11.8 points a game during that span.
+During the last five weeks of the 2019-20 season, Scott was a top 20 running back scoring 59 points and averaging 11.8 points a game during that span.
 That type of production is enough to put him right into RB2/flex territory.

 Other Standard League Options: Antonio Gibson vs Philadelphia, James Robinson vs Indianapolis